-NONRESIDENT VETERANS AB 81 (APPROVED BY GOVERNOR JUNE 24, 2015)
+NONRESIDENT VETERANS AB 81 (APPROVED BY GOVERNOR JUNE 24, 2015); SB 85 (APPROVED BY GOVERNOR JUNE 27, 2017)

-In August 2014, the Veterans Access, Choice, and Accountability Act of 2014 (VACA Act) was signed into law.
-This required the U.S. Department of Veterans Affairs (VA) to disapprove programs of education under the Montgomery GI Bill-Active Duty (MGIB-AD) and Post-9/11 GI Bill education benefit programs (Chapters 30 or 33, respectively, of Title 38, U.S. Code) at public institutions of higher learning if the school charges qualifying nonresident veterans and other qualifying individuals ("covered individuals") tuition and fees in excess of the instate rate for resident students for terms beginning after July 1, 2015 therefore, California Community Colleges proceeded to implement "in-state" rates for "covered individuals" effective for academic terms beginning after July, 1 2015 as required by enacted Education Code section 68075.7 (AB 81, 2015).
-For the specific criteria for determining eligibility for "covered individual status" and other VACA Act implementation guidance, please refer to the linked August 4, 2015 Chancellor's Office memorandum.
+In August 2014, the Veterans Access, Choice, and Accountability Act of 2014 (VACA Act) was signed into federal law (updated in 2016 by Public Law 114-315).
+This required the U.S. Department of Veterans Affairs (VA) to disapprove programs of education under the Montgomery GI Bill-Active Duty (MGIB-AD) and Post-9/11 GI Bill education benefit programs (Chapters 30 or 33, respectively, of Title 38, U.S. Code) at public institutions of higher learning if the school charges qualifying nonresident veterans and other qualifying individuals ("covered individuals") tuition and fees in excess of the in-state rate for resident students for terms beginning after July 1, 2015 therefore, California Community Colleges proceeded to implement "in-state" rates for "covered individuals" effective for academic terms beginning after July, 1 2015 as required by enacted Education Code section 68075.7 (AB 81, 2015; SB 85, 2017).
+For the specific criteria for determining eligibility for "covered individual status" and other VACA Act implementation guidance, please refer to the linked August 4, 2017 Chancellor's Office VACA Act memorandum.